 Domain Name Purchasing Strategy

 Example: Early on, I bought HoustonJOBS.com.
 I also bought the .net, .org, .cc, .tv and .mobi.
-I also purchased every combination of “Houston” and “jobs” I could find and afford.
+Additionally, I purchased every combination of “Houston” and “jobs” I could find and afford.
 Why?
 So I would not have to compete against someone else with almost as good a name.

 Domain Name After Market

-Another great resource of domains exists in the “after market” or when people either forget or purposely choose to not renew good domain names.
+A great resource of domains exists in the “after market” or when people either forget or purposely choose to not renew good domain names.
 Godaddy, Afternic, Snapnames and Network Solutions all offer tools to alert you when great domains in your area of business come available.

 I can assist you with the creation of a “Domain Name Strategy” along with a “Domain Management Policy”.
 I will also actively watch your genre and advise you whenever a good domain is coming available.